zarzycki/betacast/atm_to_cam/nudging/NUDGING_SIM_INSTRUCT.md

 - `Nudge_?prof` should always be set to `2` unless you want nudging off (`0`) or just want nudging everywhere (`1`).
 - Reducing `Nudge_?coef` weakens the nudging strength and increasing it "bolts" the solution to the nudging target more strongly.
 - The `Nudge_Beg_Year` and `Nudge_End_Year`, etc. options should cover the range of nudging files you have generated.
 You can also modify them to have the nudging only be performed during parts of a simulation (i.e., specify a range smaller than the available nudging data range).
 However, if you specify a range that is larger than the available nudging range *and* attempt to get the model to integrate in that "bad" part of the range, it will fail.
+- Settle on a descriptive naming convention for each case (if running multiple) that includes information about any changes to the nudging setup.
+The one I have provided here is just an example, but specifies the compset (FHIST), atmosopheric grid (ne30pg3), that it's a nudging run (ndg), the target data (ERA5), the number of nudging steps per day (Q08 = 3-hourly nudging), the nudging level transition (N39 = level 39 ~ 690 hPa), and the experiment ID (x001).
 - Ensure the SST/ice streams, ncdata, and finidat are set consistently across the model components.
 Ideally one would initialize akin to an NWP model (i.e., a general free-running Betacast simulation) where the land and atm are consistent with the observations at RUN_STARTDATE.
 However, one can start with generic land and atm initial conditions and allow for spinup.
 Subjectively, the atmosphere takes about 14-21 days to fully lose initial condition signal (and be driven by nudging).
 The land should ideally be spun up for at least a season, but ideally a year since it's spinup will be akin to running a DATM model.

 ## Generating and evaluating the nudging profile